Centre for Wellbeing, Resilience and Recovery

 The Centre for Wellbeing, Resilience and Recovery is led by Associate Professor Justine Gatt.

-The aim of the Centre is to facilitate regular discussion and collaboration amongst scientists and healthcare professionals across NeuRA, UNSW and the Black Dog Institute, with the common goal of:
+The aim of the Centre is to facilitate regular discussion and collaboration amongst scientists and healthcare professionals with existing members across NeuRA, UNSW, the Black Dog Institute, and external institutes.

-• Understanding the factors that predict optimal wellbeing, flourishing and resilience to stress and adversity using state-of-the-art neuroscience and genetics research, and
+• Understand the factors that predict optimal wellbeing, flourishing and resilience to stress and adversity using state-of-the-art neuroscience and genetics research, and

 • Creating new solutions and programs towards improved mental wellbeing of the general population from childhood into older age.